 Vince Lombardi said that only perfect practice makes perfect.
 That’s something that needs to be truly understood and appreciated.
-A lot of us know how it’s like to practice, but not every one of us is practicing the right way.
+A lot of us know how it’s like to practice, but not every one of us is practising the right way.

 Finding The Right Training Aids

 I remember when I was intrigued by learning how to ride an electric unicycle.
 It was novel to me, and I viewed it as a challenge.
 I started learning it the only way I knew how to – by trying to ride it.
 I went to a flat, open area, and gave it my best.
 It was a tedious, tiresome process.
 I spent 20 minutes each time, every few days, just continually falling and feeling very frustrated.
 After over a week, I didn’t get much further along my learning journey.